yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

 1. Click **Submit**.

-To modify a user role or delete the user, navigate to **Admin > User Management > Users**.
-Click **Actions** that corresponds to the specific user, and then select either **Edit User Role** or **Delete User**.
+To modify a user role, navigate to **Admin > User Management > Users**, click **Actions** that corresponds to the specific user, and choose **Edit User Role**.

   </div>

   <div id="finegrain" class="tab-pane fade" role="tabpanel" aria-labelledby="finegrain-tab">

-As a Super Admin or Admin, you can invite new users and manage existing users for your YugabyteDB Anywhere instance.

-You can assign built-in and custom roles to users to determine the actions they are allowed to perform, and specify the universes that they can access.
+Using fine-grained RBAC, you can assign built-in and custom roles to users to determine the actions they are allowed to perform, and specify the universes that they can access.

 To create a user, do the following: